 As the restrictions on Covid-19 activities eased, schools are looking at the best way to adopt a hybrid learning model, a combination of classroom and distance learning that will ensure both a safe in-person learning environment, as well as a balanced digital learning experience.

 As education technology moves beyond proprietary Smart and Promethean whiteboard ecosystems to more flexible interactive display’s, teachers can now record their lessons in real-time – while still moving around the classroom.
 The best education displays have highly sophisticated array microphones that can capture a teacher's voice from up to 15 feet away built directly into the classroom touch screen.
 Noise cancellation and voice enhancement algorithms can improve audio to enable a student to replay the lesson from a remote location to review parts of the lesson they missed or where they need additional help.
+Curious about array microphones?
+You can find more infromation here

 Health experts are keenly aware that the more people move, the higher the risk of spreading disease.
 Even with smaller class sizes, trying to keep effective social distancing every time you move a group of fourth-graders can be challenging.
 The solution – move the teacher instead of the student.
-With the latest interactive touch displays and smart projectors, the teacher can move to a new classroom and use a simple QR code login or a swipe of their badge to instantly transform the display to their background, custom apps, and network connections to lesson content.
+With the latest interactive touch displays, the teacher can move to a new classroom and use a simple QR code login or a swipe of their badge to instantly transform the display to their background, custom apps, and network connections to lesson content.
 We call that technology Tap 'N Teach.
 It is a new, groundbreaking new way to quickly, securely log in to your account through a swipe of an NFC-powered card.
 This is also helpful if the physical classroom needs to change due to sanitation or other issues.

 Two other recent technologies have emerged that can enable safer in-classroom collaboration, group activities, and effective social distancing.
 Both of these were originally developed for corporate market, but are now being used in classrooms worldwide to improve student collaboration- and create healthy hybrid classrooms.